 Creative Writing is an elective course of students interested in improving their use of imagery, figurative language, and other literary devices in order to forge a personal voice or style in their own written expression.
 Students will write, revise and present a variety of original written works.
 Additionally, students will focus on working individually and collaboratively to revise and polish their original work.
-This course may be repeated for credit.
+This course may be repeated for credit and is an elective credit.